-The GOC is a charity, and you will

-become one of its trustees sharing equal responsibility for all aspects of the Council's work and expected to contribute to all strategic decisions.
+The GOC is a charity, and you will become one of its trustees sharing equal responsibility for all aspects of the Council's work and expected to contribute to all strategic decisions.
 This is a particularly important few years for the GOC, as we begin our next five-year strategic plan to 2030.
-Council members joining us at this time will play a critical role in ensuring our strategy is delivered, and that we continue to protect the public by upholding high standards in the optical professions.
+Council members joining us at this time will play a critical role in ensuring our strategy is delivered, and that we pursue our vision of safe and effective eye care for all.